Dasfaust/PixelEngineShader/README.md

 # Pixel Engine Shader
-A URP Forward+/SRP Batcher/DOTS instancing compatible PBR-esque toon shader
+A URP Forward+/SRP Batcher/DOTS instancing compatible PBR-esque toon shader made for use with [PixelEngine](https://github.com/Dasfaust/PixelEngine), but it can be used in any project!

 ## Preview
 ![preview](https://github.com/Dasfaust/UniversalToonPBR/blob/main/Docs/hazmat.gif?raw=true)